dogtopus/rgssad-fuse/README.md

 - *NIX operating system that supports FUSE (Windows support is probably possible with [dokan-fuse][2] but it is untested)
-- Python 3 (needs to be a relatively recent version that supports `yield form` syntax)
+- Python 3 (needs to be a relatively recent version that supports `yield from` syntax)
 - llfuse (not sure about the version, so please use the latest)
 - Cython (for building native "crypto" extension for (significantly) faster file